-In May of 2012, Alpine Snow Guards (Alpine) applied for, and was later awarded a patent for a snow retention device that attaches to solar panel frames.
-Over the past 9 years Alpine continues to innovate new forms of solar snow retention in order to satisfy the needs of our customers.
-Let us take a look at some of the ongoing complications, and how to resolve the problem of snow and ice sliding off rooftop mounted solar panels.
+In May of 2012, Alpine SnowGuards applied for (and was later awarded) a patent for a snow retention device that attaches to solar panel frames.
+Alpine continues to innovate new forms of solar snow retention in order to satisfy the needs of our customers.
+Let’s take a look at some of the ongoing complications, and how to resolve the problem of snow and ice sliding off rooftop mounted solar panels.

 The problem is obvious.
 The desire of the array owner is to generate as much energy from their array as possible.
 However, there is now a falling snow mass concern for the building owner that did not exist prior to the installation.
 Often the best placement of the arrays happens to be directly above points of egress, decks, hot tubs, driveways, sidewalks, etc., which makes the sliding snow off the roof even more dangerous.

 Most new buildings constructed in the United States must meet local building codes.
 There are many codes; the one we are concerned with is the Ground Snow Load (GSL).

 GSL is applied to roof structural calculations which is then reduced by a factor of 0.7 according to the American Society of Civil Engineers (ASCE) (7- 16, Chapter 7 “Snow Loads” and the roof pitch).
 To avoid confusion, these snow loads are estimated to withstand the weight of a 50-year storm.

 Arriving at roof design snow load values are not complicated.
 However, a commonly accepted practice within the structural engineering community goes something like: “If it is desired to add a structural element to a building’s roof surface, the imposed load should not be more than an added 5% of the design load.”